Annual solar system health check for Perth homeowners

 - Battery SoH declining faster than warranted

-A CEC-accredited solar electrician can perform a formal inspection, thermal imaging scan, and electrical safety check.
+An SAA-accredited solar electrician can perform a formal inspection, thermal imaging scan, and electrical safety check.
 Cost: typically $150–$350 for a residential inspection.

-The annual check is not a service appointment — it's a 30-minute review of your monitoring data and a ground-level visual.
+The annual check is not a service appointment: it's a 30-minute review of your monitoring data and a ground-level visual.
 It catches problems early.
 The cost of a missed inverter fault or shaded panel is measured in missed generation across months.

 Calculate your savings